fdemmer/Picard-Last.fm.ng-Plugin/README.md

 ## About

-Picard Last.fm.ng is not exactly a rewrite of the other popular last.fm plugins for MusicBraqinz Picard.
+Picard Last.fm.ng is not exactly a rewrite of the other popular last.fm plugins for MusicBrainz Picard.
 It was developed as an alternative and with slightly different design goals.

 Initial motivation was more flexible configuration and more predictable